ncoghlan/pulpdist/doc/cli.rst

 The ``--repo`` option accepts repository identifiers and allows a command to run against the named repository.
 It may be supplied multiple times to run a command against multiple repositories.

-This option is used for both raw trees and local mirrors (for the latter, the repository identifier is the same as the mirror identifier in the site configuration).
+The ``--mirror`` option accepts local mirror identifiers and allows a command to run against the named local mirror.
+It may be supplied multiple times to run a command against multiple repositories.

 The ``--tree`` option accepts remote tree identifiers and allows a command to run against repositories that were configured from a site